 Study Abroad Program Overview

 Study at Fudan University offers interactive and enriching courses taught in English.
-International, UC and Chinese faculty provide their perspectives on course topics and discussions.
+International, UC, and local faculty provide their perspectives on course topics and discussions.

 In this program you can: